Five Easy Steps to Prepare Yourself

 To help you prepare and make the most of your appointment, follow these five simple steps.

-- Perform a self-exam and come to your appointment prepared with notes of any new, changing or unusual spots you want to point out to your dermatologist.
+- Perform a self-exam and come to your appointment prepared with notes about any new, changing or unusual spots you want to point out to your dermatologist.
+If you’ve taken smartphone photos of a spot that has changed over time, be sure to show them to your dermatologist.

 - Remove nail polish from your fingers and toes to enable thorough examination of fingers, nails and nail beds, since skin cancers can form there.